david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 Each inference shell script expects dataset files to exist in the same locations as the corresponding training scripts.
 The inference scripts can be run with default settings.
 By setting the `mode` variable in the script to either `eval` or `prediction` flag, you can choose between running predictions and evaluating them on a given dataset or just the former.

 `bash scripts/run_squad.sh <path to fine-tuned model checkpoint>`

-To run inference interactively on question-context pairs, use the script `inference.py` as follows:

-`python inference.py --bert_model "bert-large-uncased" --init_checkpoint=<fine_tuned_checkpoint> --config_file="bert_config.json" --vocab_file=<path to vocab file>  --question="What food does Harry like?" --context="My name is Harry and I grew up in Canada.
-I love apples."`

 ### Deploying BERT using NVIDIA Triton Inference Server

 The [NVIDIA Triton Inference Server](https://github.com/NVIDIA/triton-inference-server) provides a cloud inferencing solution optimized for NVIDIA GPUs.
 The server provides an inference service via an HTTP or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
 More information on how to perform inference using NVIDIA Triton Inference Server can be found in [triton/README.md](./triton/README.md).